JeroenDelcour/solarpi/README.md

 Then run `make` in `arduino/monitor`.
 Hopefully there are no errors.
 To upload to the Arduino, run `sudo make upload`.

 At this point, the Arduino will wait until it is given the current epoch time (seconds since January 1, 1970).
 This is because it stores the datetime alongside each measurement, and its clock is reset with every reset.
 To give it the current datetime, set up the Python environment and run `python sync_arduino_time.py -b 9600 -d /dev/ttyUSB0` (or whatever port your Arduino is connected to).
+The Arduino's internal clock will drift slightly over long periods of time.
+The `sync_arduino_time.py` can be rerun at any time to re-sync the Arduino.

 To check the Arduino code is working, you can use `ttylog -b 9600 -d /dev/ttyUSB0` (again, change to your Arduino port).
 That should show you regularly updating measurements over the serial interface.